-AES spans across multiple platforms and services, including VPN services such as ExpressVPN, Surfshark, NordVPN and others, communication pipelines such as Signal and WhatsApp, programs such as WinZip and VeraCrypt, as well as in a range of technological devices.
+AES spans across multiple platforms and services, including VPN services such as ExpressVPN, Surfshark, NordVPN and others.
+Communication pipelines such as Signal and WhatsApp; programs such as WinZip and VeraCrypt.

 It runs on two definitive standards, namely, FIPS PUB 197: Advanced Encryption Standard and ISO/IEC 18033-3: Block Ciphers.
 Let us take a more in-depth look at the intricacies of AES encryption.

 Types of AES Encryption Ciphers

 The AES encryption is a symmetric block cipher, which means that it protects data against breach and theft by securing it.
 To do this securely, AES employs three distinct block ciphers, namely, AES-128, AES-192, and AES-256.
 Let us take a look at each type individually to get a better understanding.

 - AES 256-bit

 What is 256-bit Encryption